theverygaming/website/index.md

   - I especially like the very high and very low ends of the radio spectrum, VLF and Optical comms.
 - **Electronics**
   - Goes together with the radio stuff pretty much.

+_"you are on a different level of nerd shit i haven't seen before"_ - veast